ParanoidAditya/Shopify-Backend-Challenge-W2019/README.md

 Things that dont work
 - Updating an order, I did not have enough time on hand to implement this

-By no means the API is close to acceptable, but I really enjoyed working on this challenge, especially running the k8s part
+By no means the API is perfect, but I really enjoyed working on this challenge, especially running the k8s part